 To smoothly respond to an earthquake of intensity 5-upper if it occurs outside working hours, the company maintains an 'assembly system' in which employees living near the office (generally within a 6 km radius) will come together and form an initial assembly.
 In addition, the initial assembly members also instruct and guide all technicians after an intensity 5-upper earthquake.

 Special traffic patrol

 Including the evacuation of stalled cars and closing road entrances, the special traffic patrol is expected to implement such measures within 3 hours after an earthquake.
-In addition, definite evacuation methods (roads of managed PA, nearest exit, etc.) have been arranged for each toll booth
+In addition, definite evacuation methods (roads of managed PA, nearest exit, etc.) have been arranged for each toll gate.

 Inspection under overhead structures